edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`DEFAULT PARTITION name`**

 Declares a default partition.
-When data does not match the bouds of an existing partition, Cloudberry Database inserts it into the default partition.
+When data does not match the bouds of an existing partition, Apache Cloudberry inserts it into the default partition.
 Partition designs that do not identify a default partition will reject incoming rows that do not match an existing partition.

 **`PARTITION name`**